Gautham495/React-Native-AI-Chat-Bot/README.md

-# React Native AI Chat Bot App With Server Side Streaming (SSE) with Express JS
+# React Native AI Chat Bot App With Server Side Streaming (SSE) with a Express JS Backend.

 - In this post, I have discussed how you can implement Server Side Streaming in React Native with OpenAI's APIs or your own LLMs.